milemik/test/README.md

 In order to run the app you need to have python 3.7+ on your machine, and pipenv.

+##### NOTE: Windows don't support cronjobs, so on windows machine it might not work as it should.

 ### SETUP ###